Our countdown of top ten sins and struggles continues:

 There are different types of swearing.

 - Swearing as in taking an oath.
-For example an oath of citizenship/court; oath between two people, like marriage or Abimilech swearing not to harm Abraham (Genesis 2:22-24); Jesus said to use lightly (yes is yes, no is no - Matthew 5:37).
+For example, an oath of citizenship; an oath between two people (marriage); or the personal type of oath described in the Bible where Abimilech swore not to harm Abraham (Genesis 20:1-16).
+Jesus said to use these type of oaths sparingly (yes is yes, no is no - Matthew 5:37).

-- Then there is swearing as the use of profanity.
-This is the sin of swearing.
-For example, using words of a sacred nature irreverently (God, religious things, sacred ideas, etc.).
-Using coarse or vulgar ideas or words.
+- Then there is the sin of swearing where one uses profanity.
+For example, using words of a sacred nature irreverently (God, religious things, sacred ideas, etc.), or using coarse ideas or words (of a sexual nature; ugly words describing people or the normal functions of the body, etc.).

 Why Do People Do This?

-Swearing in public and in the media is common now, but as recently as 1939 you were not allowed to use a curse word in a movie.
-The rise of this behavior is a sign of social anger and frustration in people and a general selfish attitude of the 70's and 80's.
-Swearing is the ultimate sign of contempt for others.
+Swearing in public and in the media are common now, but as recently as 1939 you were not allowed to use a curse word in a movie (Gone with the Wind - first movie where the word "damn" is used).
+The increased appearance of this behavior is a sign of social anger and frustration in people (swearing is the ultimate sign of contempt for others), as well as the rise of a more selfish attitude in American society developing after WWII.

-Psychologists tell us that swearing or cursing is a sign of personal insecurity.
+Psychologists tell us that swearing or cursing is a symptom of personal insecurity.
 It is a way of calling attention to oneself, a self you do not like very much to begin with.
-Evident in some music and angry nature of this music and those who produce it.
+This type of language is evident in some forms of popular music which is often angry in nature and displays the attitude of those who produce it.
 In many of us it is a warning that we lack self-control.
-Most of us swear when we are angry, but some of us get angry for no reason at all.
-Our problem is not swearing, it is controlling our temper.
+Most adults swear when they are angry, some swear to draw attention to themselves and others use this language because of a limited vocabulary.
+Whatever the reason, swearing never endears us to others, and if we are Christians, it ruins whatever witness we may have for Christ.

 Bible Teaching on the Subject

-Although there is a lot of bad language in out society, it is not a new problem.
-Both the Old Testament and Jesus talked about it as did His Apostles.
+Although there is a lot of bad language in our society, it is not a new problem.
+Both the Old Testament and Jesus, along with His Apostles in the New Testament, talked about this issue.

 - Deuteronomy 5:11

-Protect integrity of God's name.
-His name represents His essence and to defile it was sinful.
+This command demanded that we protect the integrity of God's name.
+His name represented His essence and to defile it was sinful.

 - Matthew 12:34-37